conan-io/conan/README.rst

 .. code-block:: bash

-    $ nosetests . -a !slow
+    $ python -m nose . -a !slow

 A few minutes later it should print ``OK``: